JITESH1101/RISC-V-SoC-Tapeout---WEEK-9/README.md

 <img width="1190" height="590" alt="image" src="https://github.com/user-attachments/assets/4c0ab626-9e51-4b9f-801a-1fb6783feb02" />

-# RISC-V-SoC-Tapeout---WEEK-7

- The main goal this week was to take a synthesized RISC-V SoC design, the `VsdBabySoC`, and run it through the entire physical design (PD) flow using the **OpenROAD-flow-scripts (ORFS)**.

-This task was all about connecting the dots—seeing how the digital logic we write in Verilog (`RTL`) gets translated into a physical, routable layout (`GDSII`) ready for fabrication.
-It's where the theory of chip design meets the practical reality of layout, timing, and parasitic extraction.

-##  The Objective: A Full Physical Design Flow
+##  A Full Physical Design Flow

-Up to this point, many steps like synthesis, STA, and layout were separate exercises.
+Up to this point, many steps like synthesis, STA were separate exercises.
 The goal of this task was to integrate them into one continuous flow, just like in a real-world ASIC design process.

 My mission was to:
 1.  **Set up the Environment:** Install and configure the OpenROAD-flow-scripts.